dkoding/ludum-engine/README.md

 # Capabilities

 * Random map generation - Maze, Cave, Dungeon, Obstacles/Features (Spelunky), City, Universe
+* 4 different game types (Top/Down walker, Top/Down vehicle, Top/Down space, Sidescroller)
+* 3 different control schemes (newtonian, direct and vehicle)
+* A lot of predefined yet customizable game objects as loot, enemies and weapons
+* Travel from game world to game world
+* Moving platforms, chasms, mines
+* Start screen with level selector, splash and loading screen, upgrade screen
 * Box2D physics
-* Smart and efficient update of game world
-* A lot of predefined yet customizable game objects as loot, enemies and weapons
 * Predefined shaders for a wide range of special effects
 * Different types of tiled backgrounds
 * Easy masking of terrain
 * Lights, shadows and particle effects - and lasers! :-)
 * Weapon upgrade system
 * Quest system
-* 3 different control schemes (newtonian, direct and vehicle)
-* 4 different game types (Top/Down walker, Top/Down vehicle, Top/Down space, Sidescroller)
+* Smart and efficient update of game world based on device performance
-* Artificial Intelligence (Single and Group)
+* Artificial Intelligence (Single and Group behaviors)
 * And much more...

+# How to use it

+Clone from source, then modify it to your liking

 # Prepare assets